sarim/myblogsite/source/_posts/2013-09-06-using-twitters-embedded-timeline-as-data-source.markdown

 Check the [DEMO](http://jsfiddle.net/sarim/S7AeM/embedded/result/)  first.

 Now check the sources, things are pretty self-explanatory.
 The twitter widget creates a iframe.
-Interesting thing is, instead of just loading the iframe from twitter, it creates a empty iframe, then writes the html inside the iframe. the src attr of iframe remains empty, that enables us to access it freely.
-Thats what i did, i let it load, made it invisible but sending it off the page using css.
+Interesting thing is, instead of just loading the iframe from twitter, it creates a empty iframe, then writes the html inside the iframe.
+The src attr of iframe remains empty, that enables us to access it freely.
+Thats what i did, i let it load, made it invisible by sending it off the page using css.
 Now i just parsed the tweets from the iframe and created my own widget.

-Now can also see it in my site's sidebar.
+You can also see it in my site's sidebar.

 Let me know your ideas about this in the comments section below.